-Phase one of the project involves the secondary school which is a four-storey building with a gross floor area of 4410m².
+Phase one of the project involved the secondary school which is a four-storey building with a gross floor area of 4410m².

-The new secondary will be linked to the existing science block, which was split from the old secondary school building during the demolition phase.
-This existing structure will be refurbished as part of Phase one.
+The new secondary is linked to the existing science block, which was split from the old secondary school building during the demolition phase.
+This existing structure was refurbished as part of Phase one.

-The site is very restricted and construction works have required very close cooperation with the live and fully functional existing school.
+The site was very restricted and construction works required very close co-operation with the live and fully functional existing school.

 The Secondary School accommodation incorporates: